-What is the Adopt-A-Highway program?
+What is the Adopt-A-Highway Program?

 The first Adopt-A-Highway program in the nation began in Texas in 1985, and is now international in scope.
 Nebraska's program officially began in April of 1990, through the efforts of Gretna State Senator, Emil Beyer.
 The program is currently sponsored by the Nebraska Department of Transportation.
-More info is available by calling 402-479-4843.
+More information is available by calling 402-479-4843.

-In the past years, the Adopt-a-Highway program has grown to cover about one-quarter of the State’s 10,000 miles of roads and currently 900 groups have adopted a section of Nebraska roadsides as their own.
+In the past years, the Adopt-A-Highway program has grown to cover about one-quarter of the State’s 10,000 miles of roads and currently 900 groups have adopted a section of Nebraska roadsides as their own.

-In April 2015, the Nebraska Department of Transportation (NDOT) celebrated 25 years of “Adopt-a-Highway.”
-On April 8, Governor Pete Ricketts signed a proclamation naming April as “Adopt-a-Highway Volunteer Appreciation Month” in Nebraska, during a ceremony at the State Capitol.
+In April 2015, the Nebraska Department of Transportation (NDOT) celebrated 25 years of “Adopt-A-Highway.”
+On April 8, Governor Pete Ricketts signed a proclamation naming April as “Adopt-A-Highway Volunteer Appreciation Month” in Nebraska, during a ceremony at the State Capitol.
 In addition, the month of April is designated as the “Great Nebraska Trash-Off” – a time for all groups to conduct spring cleaning in their areas.

-What is the Great Nebraska Trash Off?
+What is the Great Nebraska Trash-Off?

-- 2018 Great Nebraska Trash Off Highlights
+- 2019 Great Nebraska Trash-Off Highlights

-- Click here to view a PDF of Trash Off Statistics since 2009
+- Click here to view a PDF of Trash-Off Statistics since 2009

 Criteria for Adopting